 Auto-play video is encountered frequently when browsing the web, and many websites will start blasting you with video and sound as soon you load a webpage.
 This can be nice for some websites and videos, but it can also be frustrating or unwanted.
 A hidden setting in Safari makes disabling autoplay video to be pretty simple on the Mac, so if you would like to stop the autoplaying videos there is an option to do just that.

-A quick important note: in current versions of Safari (anything before High Sierra) if you choose to stop autoplay video then every video in Safari will require user interaction before it can be played.
+A quick important note: modern versions of Safari include a disable autoplay feature discussed here that is separate from what is detailed below.
+Additionally, in current versions of Safari (anything before High Sierra) if you choose to stop autoplay video then every video in Safari will require user interaction before it can be played.
 Typically this means you must click the video and then click the play button to start the video.
 All autoplaying videos will be stopped, but so is the ability to just easily press the play button to start any video – instead it will be a two-step play process required to play video.
 You can try out the setting below and see if it works for you, if not then it’s just as easy to disable and go back to the default options of allowing autoplay and inline video again.

 How to Stop All Autoplaying Videos in Safari on Mac